17 Secrets IKEA Employees Won’t Tell You

 Members of IKEA Family—a free loyalty program—can pick up a cup of coffee or tea while they shop.
 Flash your membership card and it won’t cost you a cent.
 Don’t miss out on these eight other ways to save when shopping at IKEA.

 Even though working your way through the IKEA labyrinth can be fun, we also understand you might just want to get in and out.
 You can find maps on the back of the shopping lists we offer at the entrance, which will reveal shortcuts to get you through faster.
 If you forget to take one, you can usually find signs pointing to shorter routes, or you could always ask an employee.

 Taking those shortcuts won’t just save you time—it might save money, too.
 We hope those big bins of extra-affordable products will catch your eye while you’re winding around, and you’ll buy more than you planned.
 Find out what representatives from IKEA really say about the store’s design and other IKEA facts.

 You can reserve your furniture in-store

 For $5, you can buy your item online and pick it up from the store.
 You can beat the crowds, plus avoid expensive shipping fees.

 Forgot your diaper bag?
 No sweat.
 We provide diapers free in the family bathrooms.

 Stop stressing about missing a deal

 Once you join IKEA Family, you have a 90-day price protection.
 If the item you just bought goes on sale within three months of your purchase date, we’ll refund you the price difference.
-(For everyday shopping, check out these 11 secrets Target employees won’t tell you.)
+Check out these other ways to get secret savings at your favorite stores.